 Still, while no one particularly enjoys a lengthy recovery, a few weeks or months of limited or no weight bearing is often a relatively small price to pay for a lasting solution to chronic, debilitating pain.

 If bunions are causing a major pain in your life, we urge you to schedule an appointment with the experts at Associates in Podiatry.
-Dr. Todd E. Stevens and Dr. Danny J. Gomez are dedicated to offering the highest level of service to their patients and will take the time to help you through the process, whether you decide on surgery or not.
+Dr. Todd E. Stevens is dedicated to offering the highest level of service to their patients and will take the time to help you through the process, whether you decide on surgery or not.
 To schedule an appointment, please use our online appointment request form, or call us at (609) 924-8333 for the Princeton office or (908) 687-5757 for Roselle Park.